Wellbeing Course for Students

 How will my progress be monitored?

-All clients will complete brief questionnaires before they begin, on a weekly basis throughout the course, at the end of the course, and again 16 weeks after the course starts.
+All clients will complete brief questionnaires before they begin, on a weekly basis throughout the course and again at the end of the course.
 These questionnaires help us assess how you are doing.
 The questionnaires do not take very long but provide us with important information on your progress and the outcomes of the course.

 Who can take part in the course?